 The disadvantages of b2b ecommerce

 With the DIY ecommerce software within the b2c, you can sometimes launch a beautiful ecommerce shop within a few days.
 Within b2b however, launching an ecommerce channel can easily take several months.
 Where consumer-focused shops often have one customer environment and apply conditions that are the same for everyone, this is very different for an ecommerce platform with businesses as customer.
-In addition to the fact that customers, just like in the b2c sector, expect a smooth purchasing experience and good service, business customers often have additional demands.
+In addition to the fact that customers, just like in the b2c sector, expect a smooth purchasing experience and good customer support, business customers often have additional demands.

 Launching a b2b ecommerce website can easily take several months or more.